 Dress for success

 Putting on exercise clothes can be a big help.
 A friend used to say “Half of life is putting on your shoes”.
-Getting into proper athletic clothing just makes us feel more like exercising and brings the next step is that much closer.
+Getting into proper athletic clothing makes us feel more like exercising and brings the next step that much closer.

 Mix it up

 Change your workout routine.
 Adding variety is not only beneficial physically but will also help to keep it fresh and interesting emotionally.
-Adding new activities to your exercise routine will give you added incentive to work out by help relieve boredom and adding anticipation.
+Adding new activities to your exercise routine will give you added incentive to work out by help relieve boredom and by adding anticipation.

 Surround yourself with motivation.
 Display your goals where you will see them regularly.
 Think screen saver, fridge door or bathroom mirror.
 Remind yourself “why I exercise” to help break through the doldrums.
 Have a program and/or schedule that you follow to keep you on track.
 Display momentos of past successes.